MARCOS1996/udptools/README.md

         $ node dbmanager.js -ba <broker's address> -bp <broker's port>

+MQTT API

+        configuration/get <component> // To request config
+        <component>/configuration <updated_config in json format> // To receive the response

+This components listens on the /configuration/# topic, where the rest of components will request their more updated configuration

 The database is not ready yet and the component controller sends a hardcoded config.

 # Test Tool - test.js